akshay95rc/Library-Management-System/readme.txt

 WAMP Server should be installed to run the project.

-Copy this "library" folder inside "C:/wamp64/www/" folder.
+Create a library folder inside "C:/wamp64/www/".

+Copy the zip inside "C:/wamp64/www/folder" folder and extract it.

+Data for database can be imported from "lib.sql" file.

 After that open, localhost/library in Chrome.

-Data for database can be imported from "lib.sql" file.